Estimating Drivers’ Behaviors from Event Data Recorder Data

 For at least 15 years, it has been recognized that pre-crash data captured by event data recorders (EDRs) might help illuminate the actions of drivers prior to crashes.
 In left-turning crashes where pre-crash data are available from both vehicles, it should be possible to estimate features such as the location and speed of the opposing vehicle at the time of turn initiation and the reaction time of the opposing driver.
 However, difficulties arise from measurement errors in pre-crash data and because the EDR data from the two vehicles are not synchronized, and the resulting uncertainties should be accounted for.

-This presentation will describe a method for accomplishing this using Markov Chain Monte Carlo computation.
-First, planar impact methods are used to estimate the speeds at impact of the involved vehicles.
-Next, the impact speeds and pre-crash EDR data are used to reconstruct the vehicles’ trajectories during approximately five seconds preceding the crash.
-Interpolation of these trajectories is then used to estimate speeds and distances at critical times.
-The method will be illustrated using several cases from the NASS/CDS database.
+This presentation described a method for accomplishing this using Markov Chain Monte Carlo computation.
+First, planar impact methods were used to estimate the speeds at impact of the involved vehicles.
+Next, the impact speeds and pre-crash EDR data were used to reconstruct the vehicles’ trajectories during approximately five seconds preceding the crash.
+Interpolation of these trajectories was then used to estimate speeds and distances at critical times.
+The method was illustrated using several cases from the NASS/CDS database.

 About the Speaker